 - Beware of Account Errors and fraudulent debit charges

-How Can You Disputate the Charge from a debit card?
+How Can You Dispute the Charge from a debit card?

 Resolving a charge on your debit card is as simple as contacting your bank and asking them to cancel the charge, which will restore your balance to the previous amount.
 The bank’s decision may be made within 10-15 business days.

-Contact your bank’s customer support hotline, which is generally find online or in the reverse of the debit card.
-Inform them of the fraudulent charges and provide as much information possible.
+Contact your bank’s customer support hotline, which is generally found online or in the reverse of the debit card.
+Inform them of the fraudulent charges and provide as much information as possible.

-After calling the bank, you should follow-up your issue with a formal letter addressed to the bank.
-The letter should contain the details of your bank account including your name, the date you first noticed the suspicious charges and the date that you first made the report.
+After calling the bank, you should follow up on your issue with a formal letter addressed to the bank.
+The letter should contain the details of your bank account including your name, the date you first noticed the suspicious charges, and the date that you first made the report.